tmabraham/awesome-fastai/README.md

 ## Contribute

-Contributions welcome!
-Read the [contribution guidelines](Contributing.md) first.
+Contributions are welcome!
+Please submit a pull request with a single contribution only.